 Gardening in April

-For those who enjoy working in the lawn and flower gardens, the vacation is over.
+For those who enjoy working in the lawn and flower gardens, by the time you read this article, the vacation will be over.
 Our winter has passed!
 It’s now time to get up and get busy!
 Start doing some planning: Are you planning a landscape renovation?
-Rebuilding some beds?
+Replacing those frozen Tropical plants, Rebuilding some beds?
 Planting new annuals in the flower gardens?
 Resodding?
 Fertilizing?

-Although it may be tempting to go for the “bargain,” those truck loads of cool-weather annuals that are now marked down may not be such a good purchase.
+ANNUAL FLOWERING PLANTS: Although it may be tempting to go for the “bargain,” those flats of cool-weather annuals that are now marked down may not be such a good purchase.
 Their season is nearing the end.
 These annuals, such as certain varieties of petunias, probably won’t bloom through the heat this summer.
 Now would be a good time to start watching for warm-season, heat tolerant plant material.

-We fertilize to make the turf grass grow; then we mow it make it shorter.
+LAWNS: We fertilize to make the turf grass grow; then we mow it.
 It’s a vicious cycle.
 Mowing becomes more frequent this month, though perhaps not as often as will be necessary in another few weeks.
 See that your mower blade is sharp, and raise the blade so that no more than 1/3 of the turf grass is removed.
 For St. Augustine lawns, we set our blades at a minimum of 3” for summer.

-Do not wait for blackspot and powdery mildew to occur before you begin spraying.
+ROSES: Do not wait for blackspot and powdery mildew to occur before you begin spraying.
 Begin spraying right away, and continue every seven to ten days through the summer.
 If you fertilized last month, no additional fertilizer is needed now.
-If you did not fertilize last month, do so now with a long lasting, slow-release granular 3-1- 2 or 4-1- 2 ratio fertilizer.
+If you did not fertilize last month, do so now with a long lasting, slow-release granular 3-1-2 or 4-1-2 ratio fertilizer.

 “Like” us on FaceBook at www.facebook.com/lawnrangercompany